Introduction to Saving for Retirement

 If you started a personal pension or retirement annuity contract (RAC) before the mid to late 1990s then there's a fair chance it suffers from the types of charges outlined above.

-Because the majority of the working population is not saving enough to enjoy a comfortable retirement, the Government is trying to improve matters with the
+Because the majority of the working population is not saving enough to enjoy a comfortable retirement, the Government is trying to improve matters by automtically 'enrolling' employees in to a workplace pension.

-Under Nest employees aged over 22 are automatically enrolled (although they can opt-out) and will need to contribute 4% of their salary unless they choose to
+Under auro-enrolment, which is being phased in over the next few years, employees aged over 22 and earning at least £10,000 a year are automatically enrolled (although they can opt-out) and will need to contribute 4% of their salary unless they choose to

 Will this solve the pension crisis?
 Probably not, but it should at least do more good than harm.

-While Nest should actively encourage all employees to make provision for retirement above the State Pension, which is largely a good thing, there are potential flaws:
+While auto-enrolment should actively encourage all employees to make provision for retirement above the State Pension, which is largely a good thing, there are potential flaws:

 - An 8% total contribution may not be enough to provide employees with a comfortable retirement income.